Unity-Technologies/Unity-Robotics-Hub/README.md

 ## Getting Started
 [Quick Installation Instructions](tutorials/quick_setup.md)

-Brief steps on installing the Unity Robotics packages [Pick-and-Place Demo](tutorials/pick_and_place/README.md)
+Brief steps on installing the Unity Robotics packages.

+[Pick-and-Place Demo](tutorials/pick_and_place/README.md)

-A complete end-to-end demonstration, including how to set up the Unity environment, how to import a robot from URDF, and how to set up two-way communication with ROS for control
+A complete end-to-end demonstration, including how to set up the Unity environment, how to import a robot from URDF, and how to set up two-way communication with ROS for control.

 [Pose Estimation Demo](tutorials/pose_estimation/README.md)